Probe versions

 By reviewing multiple probe versions, you can see:

-• when issues were introduced
+• when findings were introduced

-• when issues disappeared
+• when findings disappeared

-• how existing issues changed between runs
+• how existing findings changed between runs

 This historical view helps teams understand the impact of design or implementation changes without relying on memory or external tracking.